ucsb-cs16-sp17/ucsb-cs16-sp17.github.io/_lectures/lect01.md

 # Topics

-## Course overview
+## Getting our feet wet
-* What is CS 16 all about?
+* What will you learn in CS 16?
-* Peer instruction and group dynamics - students in CS 16 may have different levels of experience.
-The class will be structured to be inclusive and we need all students to cooperate by doing the reading and participating in class activities.
+* Getting to know your peers, the instructor and staff!
 * We are running a new pilot program where undergraduate tutors will be assisting with instructional activities - we will introduce our tutors, be sure to reach out to them in labs and sections

 ## Hardware abstractions
 * The modern digital computer - stored program model and the Von Neumann architecture, why are we talking about architecture?
 * The hardware/software interface
+## Getting set up
+* Remote login to the CSIL servers
+* Finding your way around with basic unix commands - mkdir, ls, cp, mv, rm (use with caution)
+* Choosing an editor (vim or emacs)- may the best editor win!

-## C++ basics
+## C++ basics - main, std i/o, if-else, variables
-* Basic abstraction in software: functions
-* C++ functions are different from Python functions
-* Basic elements of a C++ program introduced via the "hello world" program
+* Basic elements of a C++ program introduced via the "hello world" program and the game of fizzbuzz!
     * the main function
+    * namepsaces and include directives
     * commenting your code
     * standard input, standard output and standard error with cin, cout, cerr
-    * namepsaces and include directives
+* Unlike Python, you MUST "declare" variables on first appearance in any C++ program.
+We'll discuss what this means.
+* If else statements are DIFFERENT in C++ than in Python.
+We'll discuss.
 * Compiling with g++
 * Running your program
-* Commenting your code